-The following table provides information regarding repurchases of our common stock during the three months ended March 31, 2023.
+The following table provides information regarding repurchases of our common stock during the three months ended September 30, 2023.

-Period Total Number of Shares Purchased (a) Average Price Paid Per Share (\$) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (b) Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs (\$) (b)
+Period Total Number of Shares Purchased (a) Average Price Paid Per Share (\$) Total Number of Shares Purchased as Part of Publicly Announced Plans or Programs (b) • Approximate Dollar Value of Shares that May Yet Be Purchased Under the Plans or Programs (\$) (b)

-January 1 - January 31 \$ \$ 91,586,032
+July 1 - July 31 \$ \$ 91,586,032

-February 1 - February 28 110,626 25.52 91,586,032
+August 1 - August 31 618 25.38

-March 1 - March 31 91,586,032
+September 1 - September 30

-Total 110,626 \$ 25.52
+Total 618 \$ 25.38

 - (a) Represents shares of common stock surrendered to us to satisfy tax withholding obligations associated with the shares issued to employees in connection with share-based compensation. - (b) On August 30, 2011, we announced that our Board of Directors had authorized the repurchase of up to \$150.0 million of our common stock, exclusive of any fees, commissions or other expenses, under the Stock Repurchase Program.
 On February 1, 2012, we announced that our Board of Directors had authorized an additional \$150.0 million for the repurchase of our common stock under the Stock Repurchase Program, resulting in a total repurchase authorization under the Stock Repurchase Program of \$300.0 million.
-Pursuant to the Stock Repurchase Program, we made no common stock purchases for the three months ended March 31, 2023, and at March 31, 2023, approximately \$91.6 million was available for repurchase.
-Repurchases of our common stock under the Stock Repurchase Program are funded with available cash, and the Stock Repurchase Program may be suspended or discontinued at any time.
+Pursuant to the Stock Repurchase Program, we made no common stock purchases for the three months ended September 30, 2023.
+In August 2023, our Board of Directors terminated the Stock Repurchase Program.
+No amounts were outstanding under this Stock Repurchase Program as of August 2023 and thereafter.